-Hello friends and co-labourers in Christ Jesus.
+Hello friends and family in Christ Jesus

-Love in Christ from the McGuires.
+Love in Jesus from David

 In November a new Eden team was launched in Blaen-Y-Maes in Wales to celebrate they went out helping and serving the community .This included free car washing , litter picking , live music, painting fences and tidying gardens and sharing the love of Jesus.